 - Once you've made the necessary changes to prevent the user / group from being deleted, restart provisioning.
 Don't restart provisioning until you've made the necessary changes to prevent the users / groups from being deleted.

 Test deletion prevention

 Let the provisioning job run (20 – 40 mins) and navigate back to the provisioning page.
-You'll see the provisioning job in quarantine and can choose to allow the deletions or review the provisioning logs to understand why the deletions occurred.
+Check the provisioning job in quarantine and choose to allow the deletions or review the provisioning logs to understand why the deletions occurred.

 - Delete a user / put them into the recycle bin.

 - Block sign in for a user.

 - Unassign a user or group from the application (or configuration).

 - Remove a user from a group that's provides them access to the application (or configuration).